oldyemeister/RISC-V_lasergame/README.md

 # RISC-V_lasergame
 A laser reflection puzzle game implemented on DE1-SoC FPGA board with VGA output and PS/2 keyboard control.
-The inspiration of this game originates from a hacking minigame of the Doomsday heist in GTAOL
+The inspiration of this game originates from a hacking minigame of the Doomsday heist in GTAOL.
+I used this as the final project of my ECE243 labs at University of Toronto

 ## Online version using CPUlator